 Prior to joining Weil, Brian spent over six years at Goldman Sachs where he was responsible for executing strategic M&A on behalf of Goldman Sachs Asset Management and advised multiple business units (growth equity, secondaries and GP-stakes) on investing activities and private fund matters.

 - Regular representation of sponsors and the “buy-side” on GP-led secondary transactions and GP-stake sales

-- Brookfield Asset Management Inc. in its approximately $4.8 billion acquisition of a 61.2% stake in Oaktree Capital Group, LLC
+- the $4.8 billion acquisition of a 61.2% stake in Oaktree Capital Group, LLC

-- Goldman Sachs, the founding and largest shareholder of Global Atlantic Financial Group Limited, in KKR’s acquisition of a controlling interest in Global Atlantic in a transaction valued at approximately $4.7 billion
+- as the founding and largest shareholder of Global Atlantic Financial Group Limited, in KKR’s acquisition of a controlling interest in Global Atlantic in a transaction valued at approximately $4.7 billion

 - CBAM in the sale of a portfolio of its assets to The Carlyle Group, in a transaction valued at approximately $800 million